Liposuction is a modern and effective technique for treating fatty deposits located between the skin tissue and the muscles.

 All surgical procedures carry some degree of risk.

-• Unsatisfactory results which may require additional interventions;
+?
+Unsatisfactory results that may require additional interventions;

 Other risks specific to liposuction are described below:

-You can reduce some risks by following the advice and instructions of Dr Christophe Desouches, surgeon in Marseille, both before and after your calf liposuction.
+You can reduce certain risks by following the advice and instructions of Dr. Christophe Desouches, a surgeon in Marseille, both before and after your calf liposuction.